schmettow/New_Stats/docs/Getting_started_with_R.md

 This book features more than a dozen case studies.
 Every case will be encountered several times and multiple objects are created along the way: data sets, regressions, graphics, tables, you name it.
 That posed the problem of naming the objects, so that they are unique.
 I could have chosen object names, like: `BrowsingAB_M_1`, `AUP_M_1`, etc. But, this is not what you normally would do, when working on one study at a time.
 Moreover, every letter you add to a line of code makes it more prone to errors and less likely that you, dear reader, are typing it in and trying it out yourself.

 For these reasons, all cases are enclosed in *case environments* and provided with this book.
-For getting a case environment to work in your session, it has to be loaded from the respective R data file first:
+Case environments are provided as R data files (`.Rda`).
+For getting a case environment to work in your session, it has to be loaded from the data file first:

 ```r